-Shortly afterward Valone had posted about his upcoming energy conference Park turned his sights against Valone and LaViolette organizing an attack to get them both fired from their jobs.
-He made derogatory postings about them in his What’s New column that were full of untruths and arranged for members to copy these postings in protest letters that were sent to upper and mid management level supervisors and directors of the USPTO as well as to the White House, and NIST.
-In April 1999, the day after this email onslaught reached a peak, the director of his division requested LaViolette’s resignation.
+Shortly afterward, when Valone had posted about his upcoming energy conference, Park turned his sights against Valone and LaViolette attempting to get them both fired from their jobs.
+Derogatory postings he made about them in his What's New website column were full of untruths.
+They were forwarded to APS activists who included them in protest letters that were emailed to upper and mid management level supervisors and directors of the USPTO, as well as to the White House and National Institute of Science and Technology.
+In April 1999, the day after this email onslaught reached a peak, the director of his division requested LaViolette's resignation.
 At the same time she began proceedings against Valone who was removed 5 months later.

 LaViolette is a panentheist in his belief, an outlook held by orthodox Christians, Buddhists, Hinduists, Taoists, Pagans, as well as Shamans.
 This view holds that the physical universe is an aspect of God, not something separate from God.
 Hence LaViolette believed that in the course of his scientific investigations he studies an aspect of God, and hence his investigations have a spiritual aspect.
 Hence the EEOC ruling opened up the new possibility that employees who are panentheists and have been fired due to the scientific beliefs should be protected by Title VII.

 The EEOC ruling generated a lot of interest.
 The Washington Post did a story on it in August 2000 (see following link)., which triggered an avalanche of newspaper and human resource newsletter stories.
 Unfortunately, many of these news stories distorted the truth of this case to such an extent that they are best described as fake news.
 LaViolette describes the EEOC ruling at the following link (The July 2000 EEOC Decision) and also provides links there to postings which correct these news errors.
 The best overview of LaViolette's case is presented in a paper written by law student Tarah Grant which may be downloaded at the link below.